digitallyinduced/ihp/Guide/your-first-project.markdown

     haskellEnv
 ```

-Stop the development server by pressing CTRL+C. Then update the local development environment by running `make -B .envrc`.
-This will download and install the mmark package.
-Now restart the development server by typing `./start` again.
+Stop the development server by pressing CTRL+C. Then update the local development environment by running `devenv up`.
+This will download and install the `mmark` package.

 #### Markdown Rendering